 Organized retail crime associations (ORCAs) and task forces between prosecutors, retailers, and law enforcement have become more common in many cities as ORC worsens and are an excellent way for small businesses to get involved in their existing retail communities.
 Like Bragg’s “Manhattan Small Business Alliance,” Urging public leaders to form their own alliances is another solution.

-For businesses in need of additional support for their team, solutions like the ALTO Alliance provide supplemental “boots on the ground” resources to your in-store team and the community.
-The ALTO Alliance helps retailers form partnerships with local law enforcement, governmental officials, prosecutors, and community members and helps retailers overcome ORC by bolstering incident reporting, collecting evidence needed for prosecution, and ensuring legal action is taken for each incident.
+For businesses in need of additional support for their team, solutions like ALTO provide supplemental “boots on the ground” resources to your in-store team and the community.
+ALTO helps retailers form partnerships with local law enforcement, governmental officials, prosecutors, and community members and helps retailers overcome ORC by bolstering incident reporting, collecting evidence needed for prosecution, and ensuring legal action is taken for each incident.